Feedback stabilization of a two-fluid surface tension system modeling the motion of a soap bubble at low Reynolds number: The two-dimensional case: Introduction

 Like in~\cite{JPR2010, CourtEECT1, CourtEECT2}, our method is based on the feedback stabilization of the linearized system.
 For deriving the latter, we first need to rewrite system~\eqref{mainsys} in cylindrical domains, in order to uncouple the fluid domains and the state variables, in particular the deformation~$X$.
 Since this surface deformation is initially defined on~$\Gamma_s$ only, we need to define a suitable extension to the whole domain, which leads us to study the non-trivial question of extension of diffeomorphisms from boundaries.
 This is realized in section~\ref{sec-extension1}, and the corresponding proof relies on recent results on the harmonic extensions of diffeomorphisms (see Appendix~\ref{appendix1}).

 Concerning the model, for the sake of simplicity, in the fluid domain we choose to consider the linear stationary Stokes system, which corresponds to a low Reynolds number fluid.
-Considering the Navier-Stokes system would introduce additional technical difficulties that are now well-known for this type of fluid-interface problems, and that would not bring any novelty.
-Therefore we prefer to focus on the time-evolution of the interface $\Gamma(t)$.
-Nevertheless, let us mention that if we would consider the Navier-Stokes equations, the linearized system would involve the non-stationary Stokes system, and for the present model it is not clear how a {\it lifting method} would enable us to derive an operator formulation.
-In the case of the non-stationary Stokes equations with transmission conditions, the respective authors of~\cite{Simonett2010} and~\cite{Denisova1994} derived an existence and uniqueness result via pseudo-differential calculus techniques, which leads to a space-time operator for describing the solution.
-This can not be used in a infinite-horizon stabilization problem with feedback operator.
-For the linearized system, involving the Stokes system, we describe the solution via a stationary Poincar\'e-Steklov operator denoted by~$\mathcal{P}_{\Gamma_s}$, of Neumann-to-Dirichlet type, dealing with the different transmission conditions.
+Considering fluid models at average or high Reynolds number would introduce other difficulties.
+For example, in~\cite{Shkoller2007, Shkoller2013} the authors consider the Euler system, and existence of solutions is obtained with high-order energy estimates, without any operator formulation that could be used for designing a possible feedback operator.
+On the other hand, addressing the Navier-Stokes system consists classically in deriving an operator formulation of the linearized system, involving the non-stationary Stokes system, for which a {\it lifting method} is used.
+For the present model, based on jump conditions, it is not clear how a lifting method would enable us to derive an operator formulation.
+Still in the case of the non-stationary Stokes equations with transmission conditions, the respective authors of~\cite{Simonett2010} and~\cite{Denisova1994} first reduced the interface to a straight line, and derived existence and uniqueness results via pseudo-differential calculus techniques, which lead to a space-time operator for describing the solution.
+In practice, such approaches can not be used in a infinite-horizon stabilization problem, moreover dealing with general surfaces.
+Further, the unique continuation argument used in our case for obtaining approximate controllability and stabilizability of the linearized system does not apply to the case of the non-stationary Stokes system, as the latter would necessitate taking into consideration zeros of spherical harmonics, leading to difficulties that go beyond the scope of this article.

+Therefore we adopt the stationary Stokes equations, as we prefer to focus on the time-evolution of the interface displacement, more specifically an operator formulation that involves the time derivative of the interface displacement only.
+For the linearized system, involving the Stokes system in time-independent domains, we describe the solution via a stationary Poincar\'e-Steklov operator denoted by~$\mathcal{P}_{\Gamma_s}$, of Neumann-to-Dirichlet type, mapping the different transmission conditions.
 The existence of this operator is obtained via the Ladyzhenskaya-Babu\v{s}ka-Brezzi condition.
-Next the operator formulation for time-evolution of the interface deformation is obtained, involving $\mathcal{P}_{\Gamma_s}$:
+Next the operator formulation for time-evolution of the interface displacement is obtained, involving $\mathcal{P}_{\Gamma_s}$, as follows